woziwrt/HA-Loxone-bridge/README.md

 # HA–Loxone Bridge (RB5009 example)

+This repository documents a working example of a custom bridge between Loxone and Home Assistant on a MikroTik RB5009, including a humidifier integration and Loxone VI/VO configuration.

 This repository documents how we run a custom bridge between Loxone and Home Assistant inside containers on a MikroTik RB5009.

 It is not a universal “works with everything” solution, but a concrete, working example you can adapt for your own setup.

 ## Loxone humidifier integration